asiakay/asiakay/README.md

 ### Hello 🌎 ####

 - Feb.
 2022
-Need help saving money and taking control of your money?
+Tired of living paycheck to paycheck?
-  - Join the Financial Success Challenge
+  - Join the Financial Success Challenge (under construction)
   - Build a personal savings and investment plan with my [Savings and Investment Calculator](https://asiakay.github.io/WhirlwindConfusedInterchangeability/).

 - Aug.
 2021